SamSherrill/games-comparison/README.md

 ## Tasks to do:

+1) Get the compare user button to dispaly a table of games for one user 1a) Games list componenet
+1b) Getting the data in correctly from backend (this is where we're stuck EOS 7/21)

-Add user button needs to give us an option to compare additional users
+2) Add user button needs to give us an option to compare additional users

+3) Display games that both users share

+## Notes for future refactoring:

+## Lessons learned:

+It looks like I don't need Axios installed in both the client & the root folders.
+It may only need to be in the root folder.
+That's how we had it for Job Init.

+We had to uninstall Axios from the front end to get the first FE Axios.post we wrote to go the backend for the information we were sending.